Looking for easy family dinner ideas to switch up your weekly routine?

 These are especially great when cooked on the grill.

-If you didn’t grow up in the south, grits might seem a little foreign to you.
+If you didn’t grow up in the south, grits might seem foreign to you.

 I felt the same before I had it, but I was quickly converted!